sadko4u/focusrite-scarlett-backports/README.md

 * Focusrite Scarlett 18i8
 * Focusrite Scarlett 18i20

+Provided patches:

+* ```linux-5.3.18-scarlett-gen3.patch``` - patch for the standard desktop openSUSE 5.3.18 kernel.
+* ```linux-5.3.18-scarlett-gen3-rt.patch``` - patch for the realtime (RT) openSUSE 5.3.18 kernel.

 ## Installation

 The kernel should be built from sources, so here you are all on your own.

 The following manual is written for openSUSE Leap 15.2 users and tries to provide the information for average user which is not familiar with building kernel from source.

+Below we will assume that we apply patch to the openSUSE RT kernel which is more suitable for the audio production.

 ### Preparing the system